Are AREA and REI the same thing?

-Refer to REI website for Phase I and Phase II content info.
+Refer to the REI website for Phase I and Groundwater information: https://www.racialequityinstitute.com/

 What is the difference between the Groundwater training and Phase I?

-Refer to REI website for content info about these two opportunities.
+Refer to the REI website for content information about these two Workshops. https://www.racialequityinstitute.com/

 What happens at a debrief meeting and why should I attend?

-AREA offers debrief meetings where recent participants in Phase I training can review what they learned, share what they have learned, and ask questions to other AREA members.
-Debriefs are facilitated by county leadership, not the Racial Equity Institute trainers.
+AREA offers occasional debrief meetings where recent participants in Phase I trainings can review what they learned, share what they have learned, and ask questions of the facilitators.
+Debriefs are facilitated by AREA, not the Racial Equity Institute trainers.

 What happens at caucus meetings?

-Caucusing is a time when people of color and white people meet separately in order to do our different work.
-They are coordinated by AREA leaders.
-Read more about caucusing here.
+In caucus people of color and white people meet separately in order to do our different work, and then meet jointly.
+Read more about caucusing.

 How can I get involved?